-Tax rebate for tools: The only breakdown you need for everything from hammers to hedge trimmers
+Tax rebate for tools in 2024: The only breakdown you need for everything from hammers to hedge trimmers

 If you’re employed by a company and work PAYE (Pay As You Earn), you may have never thought about tax as something you have to sort out, let alone a specific tax rebate for tools.

 But if you use tools for your job and you’re contributing towards their expenses you could be paying more tax than you have to.

 We’re here to give you the lowdown on your tool tax rebate, the different ways you can claim tax back on tools and just how much you could be saving.

 - What are the criteria to qualify for tax back on tools?